manuel-serrano/hop/arch/android/README.md

  [Bigloo](http://www-sop.inria.fr/indes/fp/Bigloo/download.html)
 and
  [Hop](http://hop.inria.fr/home/download.html)
-source file distributions.
-In the rest, we assume that these files are stored in the `repodir` directory
+source file distributions (tarball files).
+In the rest, we assume that these files are stored in the `your-repodir` directory

 Default Build
 -------------